 Students from a variety of backgrounds are attracted to this graduate program.
 Therefore, to ensure each student is adequately prepared for the academic rigors of a graduate-level program, the following courses must be satisfactorily completed as a foundation for graduate studies:

-CSCI 3201 Information Management Using Spreadsheets and Databases or MIS 2000

-Information Tools for Business
+CSCI 3201 Information Management Using Spreadsheets and Databases or MIS 2000 Information Tools for Business

-SOC 3100 Methods of Inquiry

-SOC 3200 Social Statistics
+SOC 3200 Social Statistics\

-^{}or the equivalent of 6 credits of undergraduate courses in research methods and statistics.
+\or the equivalent of 6 credits of undergraduate courses in research methods and statistics.